 Address: 1515 Main Street, Columbia, South Carolina

-7 South Carolina Confederate Relic Room
+7. South Carolina Confederate Relic Room & Military Museum

 Much of the collection focuses upon the Civil War and shares a vast and well-preserved grouping of uniforms, guns, medical gear, memorabilia, and artifacts that help tell the story of the "War between the States."
 More than simply remnants, the detailed letters, manuscripts, ledgers, and written documentation paint a graphic picture of life during the war.

 Address: 301 Gervais Street, Columbia, South Carolina

-8 Congaree National Park
+8. Congaree National Park

 A good first stop here is the Hampton Visitors Center, where you can pick up trail, canoe, and kayak maps, chat with a ranger, and learn about the amazing biodiversity of one of the tallest deciduous forests in the world.
-The average tree canopy height is well over 100-feet tall.
-The center has some small yet interesting exhibits, scale models, and a Junior Ranger Program to make the visit extra fun for the kids.
+The average tree canopy height is well over 100 feet tall.
+The center has some small yet interesting exhibits, along with scale models and a Junior Ranger Program to make the visit extra fun for the kids.

 The nearby 2.5-mile Boardwalk trail will keep your feet clean and dry as you hike out into the hardwoods.
 Marked rails show numbers corresponding with your map providing descriptions of the park's ecology.
-You'll want sturdy boots and hiking gear on any of the other trails as the lowlands can be wet and muddy.
+You'll want sturdy boots and hiking gear on any of the other trails, as the lowlands can be wet and muddy.
 Cedar Creek flows through the center of the park and is well suited for canoeing and kayaking.

-The park doesn't offer rentals, so you'll want to bring your own gear or check out a local outfitter like Adventure Carolina.
-In addition to rentals, they can organize tours at Cedar Creek and other nearby water attractions such as the Saluda River, Broad River, and Lake Murray.
+The park doesn't offer rentals, so you'll want to bring your own gear or check out a local outfitter.
+Some of the best can also organize tours at Cedar Creek and other nearby water attractions such as the Saluda River, Broad River, and Lake Murray.

 Address: 100 National Park Road, Hopkins, South Carolina

-9 Columbia Canal & Riverfront Park
+9. Columbia Canal & Riverfront Park

 Columbia Canal & Riverfront Park is a popular linear urban park running along the Saluda River and the Columbia Canal.
 Miles of paved paths attract bikers, joggers, and walkers.
 This is an unusual city park in that it has an outdoor gym with seven pieces of equipment, and you can enjoy a free workout using the lat-pull, vertical press, rower, leg press, and elliptical machines.
 This 14-acre downtown park is wheelchair friendly, and you'll find picnic tables, restrooms, and quiet river views here.